Cyprien0105/DataScience/README.md

 # DataScience

 The purpose of this little project is to provide simple tools to use transfer learning models in a very simple way.
 The first model available is the efficientNetB3 trained on the imagenet dataset.
-The goal is to classsify imgaes by using a powerfull neuralnetwork.
+The goal is to classsify images by using a powerfull neuralnetwork.

 imagenet dataset : http://www.image-net.org/